andrewheberle/serverless-ssh-ca/README.md

 [![codecov](https://codecov.io/gh/andrewheberle/serverless-ssh-ca/graph/badge.svg?flag=worker&token=AZLFIBTTFK)](https://codecov.io/gh/andrewheberle/serverless-ssh-ca)

-This repository contains a serverless Certificate Authority that can be used to provide signed certificates for SSH users and hosts running on Cloudflare Workers.
+This repository contains a serverless Certificate Authority (CA) that can be used to provide signed certificates for SSH users and hosts running on Cloudflare Workers.

 ## Architecture

-The solutions comprises of the CA running as a Worker, a Go based client and an external OIDC IdP (this not provided as part of this solution).
+The solution comprises of the CA running as a Worker, a Go based client and a third party OIDC IdP.

 The IdP may be any OIDC compatible service that returns a JWT with at least an `email` claim in the OIDC access token, however at this time only